 Just recall that it is not advisable to eat beans during illness or postpartum (initial 40 days after childbirth) as per traditional wisdom.

-These problems are due to the outer covering of beans which contain antinutrients like phytic acid, lectins and enzyme inhibitors.
-These are good till they are plants as they protect beans from radiations of sun, insects, virus, fungi etc. Also, we are able to store these for a long time without going bad due to this outer covering only.
+These problems are due to the outer covering of beans which contain antinutrients like phytic acid, lectins, and enzyme inhibitors.
+These are good till they are plants as they protect beans from the radiation of the sun, insects, viruses, fungi, etc. Also, we are able to store these for a long time without going bad due to this outer covering only.
 But when ingested then these antinutrients restrict the absorption of minerals in our body.

 Do Soaking Beans Reduce Gas?

 And the one-word answer is YES!
 To reduce flatulence and bloating caused by beans simply, do the following: